Azidie8841/nur-investment-fund/README.md

 - `performance_data` - Performance metrics
 - `user_profiles` - User information

-### Important: Database is NOT Committed to Git

-The database file (`server/nur_fund.db`) is excluded from version control.
-When you clone and run the project:
-1. The database is automatically created on first server start
-2. Default seed data is inserted automatically
-3. All your edits are saved locally

 ## Currency Conversion

 - Base values are stored in the database